 Be sure that if you do include articles from an alert, you are transparent about them in your reporting.

-Note: Librarians recommend that you create logins and save your searches from the start of the project so that you don't lose any work as you develop your search strategy.
+Note: Librarians recommend that you create logins for your chosen databases and save your searches from the start of the project so that you don't lose any work as you develop your search strategy.

 Within the EBSCO interface, there are several ways to document your search, In general, make sure you've set up an myEBSCO account and are signed in and have run your final search protocol...

 Click on the "Share" button and click on your linked search terms (in the "Add Search to Folder" option).
 This records your search terms and limits in your myEBSCO folder under the section called "Persistent Links to Searches."
 See the red arrow on the screen shots to the right.